Fayetteville–Manlius High School: Facilities

-Recent facilities

 The science wing, opened in 1998, includes eight laboratories and a large group instruction room.

-The "overpass", at the middle of the school, connects its two main sections; "House 1" (primarily English and Social Studies) and "House 2" (primarily Science, Mathematics, and Technology).
+The "overpass", at the middle of the school (now closed), connected its two main sections; "House 1" (primarily English and Social Studies) and "House 2" (primarily Science, Mathematics, and Technology).
 The school also opened a new Art Wing in 2000.

 Subsequent additions and renovations have allowed the school to keep up with advances in technology, increases in enrollment, and changes in curriculum.